 Down is reliable in all levels of distraction.
 It is used as an "off switch" in your dog.
 This can be used on the patio of a restaurant, watching tv at home, and more.
 Down is used for maximum control and can be used to calm your dog.

-When your dog is told to Stay, he or she knows that he will be required to remain in the desired location until you use a complex signal to release him.
+When your dog is told to Stay, it will be required to remain in the desired location until you use a complex signal to release it.
 Stay is one of the hardest commands to teach, as it goes against the grain of your dog's wolf heritage.
 However, it can be taught and maintained with a little bit of work.

 Off! is one of two cues that we do not want to give a treat for.
 No one wants to be a human vending machine.
 Off! is important in making sure that your dog doesn't jump on you, your guests, or the kitchen counter.

 Come is one of the most requested commands in training.
-Having your dog reliably come to you when called is important in establishing your leadership over your dog.
+Having your dog reliably come to you when called is important in establishing your leadership over your dog and achieving a high quality of life.
 It also can potentially save your dog's life in the instance that there is danger and it is imperative your dog come when called.

 Unlike the Stay command, Place offers your dog a visual reminder to remain in the desired location.
-He can do whatever he wants (stand, lay down, drink, etc.), as long as he stays in the desired location, usually a cot or long-line.
+He can do whatever he wants (stand, lay down, drink, etc.), as long as he stays in the desired location, usually on the training mat that is supplied.
 This can be used under heavy distraction, allowing for hours of reliability.

 7-day, on-leash board and train program for dogs aged 16 weeks and older that focuses on two essential behaviors: heel and place.
 Included in the program are: